phalcon/documentation/docs/db-models-cache.md

 What resultsets to cache and for how long will depend on the needs of your application.
 Resultsets that change frequently should not be cached, since the cache results will be invalidated quickly with subsequent changes to the underlying records that represent these resultsets.

+!!! info "NOTE"

-> **NOTE**: Caching data comes with the cost of compiling and storing that data in the cache.
+    Caching data comes with the cost of compiling and storing that data in the cache.
 You should always leverage that processing cost when formulating your caching strategy.
 What data is cached and for how long depends on the needs of your application.
-{: .alert .alert-info }

 ## Forcing Cache
 Earlier we saw how [Phalcon\Mvc\Model][mvc-model] integrates with the caching component provided by the framework.
 To make a record/resultset cacheable we pass the key `cache` in the array of parameters: